 |Geography / History||3|

 The curriculum model allows the special focus on the EBacc subjects, as always intended from the original bid for CMA.
 The intention is for as many scholars as possible to study the EBacc to GCSE.
-In KS3, relative extended learning time in the core subjects, as well as French and Art, allows a tight focus on these subjects and allows depth to the curriculum.
-The model in KS3 will change going forward, with the introduction Design and Technology and Drama in 2021/22 (when we move into the new building).
+In KS3, relative extended learning time in the core subjects allows a tight focus on these subjects and allows depth to the curriculum.
+The KS3 curriculum model will continue to be reviewed and refined moving forward.

 The KS4 curriculum is provisional.
 The intention is for extra learning time in Science, as we aim for as many scholars as possible to study Triple Science.
 In line with the EBacc aims, all scholars should study either Geography or History.
 All scholars will study RE to GCSE and we intend for the same to be for French.
 Scholars should leave CMA with at least 10 or 11 qualifications.